2025-26 AFC Championship Odds: Broncos the Favorite, Patriots No. 2

-AFC championship odds continue to develop, as the regular season moves past the midway point and into Week 10.
+AFC championship odds continue to develop, with the regular season a wrap and Wild Card Weekend on the way.

 Check back regularly for updates on 2025-26 AFC conference championship odds.
-Also, use our BetMGM bonus code to get the most out of your action on 2026 NFC championship odds.
+Also, check out Patrick Everson's NFL Wild Card Odds Report.
+And be sure to use our BetMGM bonus code to get the most out of your action on 2026 NFC championship odds.

 Afc Champion Odds